Lancing Ring: History

-Flora and fauna
+Flora, fauna, and funga

 Lancing Ring is host to a great many species.
 This is helped by the wide range of habitats available within the nature reserve, including woodland, meadowland, pastureland, a dew pond and an old chalk pit.

 Notable plants include reed mace, yellow flag iris, purple loosestrife, early purple orchids, wood anemones, arum lilies, spurge laurel and sweet violet.
 The county flower of Sussex, round-headed rampion, also grows here.
 Beech trees are abundant although there are also ash, common hawthorn (Crataegus monogyna), blackthorn, elder, wild cherry, sycamore and field maples present.
 Buddleja can be seen growing in the chalk pit and makes a beautiful display in early summer, attracting pollinating insects.
 North of the Lancing Manor allotments, McIntyres Field has been designated as a wildflower meadow; this is complemented by other meadowland interspersed throughout the site.

 Dragonflies and damselflies can be observed around the dew pond.
 More rarely, adders and lizards can be spotted, particularly in the chalk pit.

 The area is a popular foraging spot among locals.
 Blackberries are abundant during the late summer months and several species of fungi can be found in the woodland in autumn, such as puffballs, Auricularia auricula-judae ('jelly ear mushrooms'), Macrolepiota procera ('parasol mushrooms') and 'shaggy pholiota' (either Pholiota squarrosa or P. squarrosoides).

 Lancing Ring is also a popular spot for birdwatching, with a range of resident and migratory birds frequenting the area.
 Great spotted woodpeckers, skylarks, redwings and jays have all reportedly been observed, and more common garden birds such as blue tits and robins can also be seen.

 Community use

-Lancing Ring is a popular site for dog walkers, picnics, birdwatching and foraging.
-The site also lends itself to landscape photography with stunning panoramic views across Adur Valley and the south coast, from Brighton in the east and towards the Isle of Wight in the west.
 Friends of Lancing Ring host events such as guided flower walks and volunteer sessions which focus on maintenance and conservation of the reserve.

-Lancing Ring is also popular with walkers.
-From it, an extensive network of paths lead to Steyning, Coombes, Cissbury Ring and the River Adur, as well as further afield.
+An extensive network of paths lead from the site to Steyning, Coombes, Cissbury Ring and the River Adur, as well as further afield.